ammarhakim/gkyl-doc/source/gkyl/install.rst

 probably only need to install LuaJIT.

 Build instructions for dependencies are provided in the build sections below.
-Gkyl depends on the following tools and packages:
+Gkeyll depends on the following tools and packages:

 -  A modern C/C++ compiler; Python (for use in waf build system and post-processing)